-December comes with additional expenses that can really break your budget if you haven't been saving up for the holidays.
-Between buying gifts, hosting parties, and traveling to visit family, you can easily spend hundreds, or even thousands, of dollars.
+December comes with additional expenses that can really impact your budget if you haven't been saving up for the holidays.
+Between buying gifts, hosting parties, and potentially traveling to visit family, you can easily spend hundreds, or even thousands, of dollars.
 Unless you have been saving money throughout the year, these expenses may wind up on a credit card.
-You'll be stuck paying for them all year next year, or longer, and the interest expenses will add up quickly.
 Instead of going into debt next year, enjoy peace of mind and consider opening a Holiday Club account to help you reach your savings goals.

 How Club Accounts Work

 A Holiday Club account is a savings account offered by many banks.
 Typically the account can be opened at the beginning of the calendar year and set up with automatic contributions to the account on a regular schedule, whether you choose to make them weekly, bi-weekly, monthly, or quarterly.
 For some, there is not a minimum required balance to open the account, but be sure to check with your financial institution.
 Banks often pay interest on the balance in the account throughout the year so your savings will grow.